< Pete Goodman Web developer >

-Labs - Ghetto blaster - a PHP/JavaScript soundboard
+Ghetto blaster: a PHP/JavaScript soundboard

-To play music at work, we use Spotify & iTunes running on an old macbook connected to a pair of speakers - our very own 21st century ghetto blaster.
+To play music at Pirata, we use Spotify & iTunes running on an old macbook connected to a pair of speakers - our very own 21st century ghetto blaster.
 Anyone can log in to this machine using VNC or screen sharing and change the music from their own computer.

 I've created a simple soundboard that can be accessed through any web browser, which allows people to play a sound clip or synthesised speech through the ghetto blaster.